intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Did the RSEA exercise good judgment in RSAB decision making?
 * Was the RSEA effective in advising the community on policy direction?

-The Executive Director will review the feedback, consulting with stream manager representatives, and then produce a recommendation to the IETF LLC Board.
-The LLC will then make a decision, taking into account the Executive Director's recommendation.
+The IETF Executive Director will review the feedback, consulting with stream manager representatives, and then produce a recommendation to the IETF LLC Board.
+The LLC will then make a decision, taking into account the IETF Executive Director's recommendation.

-Whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and its Executive Director to determine.
+Whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and the IETF Executive Director to determine.

 # Policy Implementation Function